astoilkov/main-thread-scheduling/docs/in-depth.md

 This library is the culmination of a lot of research and hard work.
 Git history shows just a fraction of the effort because the code was previously in another repository.

+This document is an overview of the library implementation.
+If you are looking at the code while reading this code, it may be easier to understand.

 ## `yieldToMainThread(priority: 'background' | 'user-visible')`

 This is the most complicated method in the library.
 Here how it works: